 - I do not to use mental/social triggers in high-risk sales situations

 - I do not engage in money-shaming as a marketing tactic (or any kind of tactic!)

-- I value critique and feedback and will take the time to process it, learn from it, and integrate it (thank you!!!)
+- I do value good-faith critique and feedback from my co-travellers and will take the time to process it, learn from it, and integrate it (thank you!!!)